 Long Live Javanese Ancient Heritage

 To pay respect to the kings, there are certain rules for guests when entering the cemetery.
 One of them is the dress code.
 Either tourists or pilgrims must wear traditional Javanese outfits upon entering the gravesites.
 Luckily, the caretakers of Imogiri Royal Cemetery rent the obligatory clothes for the tourists.

 Males have to wrap a long cloth kain around their waist down to the ankles.
 Along with a sleeved-shirt Beskap and fabric cap Blangkon.
 Follow by the other ornaments such as Timang and Samir to complete the Javanese appearance.
 While females have it much simpler when it comes to the Javanese outfit.

 A tube top Kemben, long fabric covering down the feet is the dress code.
-Before setting their feet to the gravesites, everyone has to take off their footwear.
-Guests must note that they cannot bring cameras and wear gold jewelry either.
-Be in the very best behavior.
+Before setting feet to the gravesites, everyone has to take off their footwear.
+Guests must note that they cannot bring cameras and wear gold jewelry either and be respectful.

 And hence cursing, talking loud, and inappropriately is strictly prohibited.
 It is like facing the royal family members, and the king, in person.
 Here, Javanese mysticism and myths thrive.
-As many have travel distance to pray for luck.
+Many have traveled distances to pray for luck.